Under the sea

 Astaxanthin may also have a future in the treatment of joint pain, including conditions like rheumatoid arthritis, which affects nearly one in every five Americans, and carpal tunnel syndrome.
 However, results so far have been mixed.

 Some studies show that astaxanthin may be able to reduce inflammation and pain symptoms related to arthritis.
 However, a study on the relationship between astaxanthin and carpal tunnel syndrome found no evidence to support the claim.

 In a 2005 study, astaxanthin showed positive results for male fertility.
 Over the course of three months, the double-blind study examined 30 different men who were previously suffering from infertility.

 The researchers saw improvements in sperm parameters, like count and motility, and improved fertility in the group who received a strong dosage of astaxanthin.
 As this was a relatively small-scale study, more evidence and research is needed to support this claim.

 Get some salmon in your belly

 While the jury’s still out on some of these health claims, you can be sure that — being an antioxidant — astaxanthin is good for you.

-To benefit from its antioxidant properties, try to get some salmon in your belly once or twice a week.
-This simple recipe for grilled salmon is perfect for a light dinner, while this salmon and white bean salad is an easy packed lunch for work.
+To benefit from its antioxidant properties, try to eat some salmon once or twice a week.
+For instance, this simple recipe for grilled salmon is perfect for a light dinner.